20 years ago: Hempfield girls soccer captured state championship

-On June 10, 2000, at Hersheypark Stadium, the Hempfield girls soccer team held off defending state champion Pennsbury, 1-0, to win the PIAA spring soccer championship.
+On June 10, 2000, in Hersheypark Stadium, Hempfield's girls soccer team held off defending state champion Pennsbury, 1-0, to win the PIAA spring soccer championship.

-The Black Knights won it on a Lauren Konrad second-half goal, and defensive efforts from keeper Shannon Myers and defenders Maureen McGeehin, Dana Sell, Liz and Katie Hay and Christine Wrightson.
+The Black Knights won it on Lauren Konrad's second-half goal, and defensive efforts from keeper Shannon Myers and defenders Maureen McGeehin, Dana Sell, Liz and Katie Hay and Christine Wrightson.

 "That was something we talked about," Hempfield coach Mark Ashley was quoted saying in the Lancaster Sunday News.
 "To try to carry the flag home for our district and for our league."